jmhjr316-Git/IVR_Automation_AI/README.md

 1. **IVR Navigator**: Handles interaction with Amazon Q Session API
 2. **IVR Integration**: Connects to real IVR systems and handles the communication
 3. **IVR Flow Tester**: Manages the actual IVR calls and responses
+4. **Amazon Q Session API**: Provides a session-based interface to Amazon Q

 ## Prerequisites

 1. Node.js (v14 or higher)
-2. Amazon Q Session API running (`http://localhost:8081`)
-3. Amazon Q CLI configured with an IVR_tester profile
+2. Amazon Q CLI configured with an IVR_tester profile
-4. Access to an IVR system for testing
+3. Access to an IVR system for testing

 ## Installation